toppings/toppings/README.md

 ### Usage

-The toppings gem ships with a binary called `topping` which is basically a wrapper for some) [Thor](…)-tasks and provides a similar syntax as the rails binary does for generation tasks.
+The toppings gem ships with a binary called `topping` which is basically a wrapper for some) [Thor LINK IS MISSING](…)-tasks and provides a similar syntax as the rails binary does for generation tasks.
 (As a little side note, keep in mind to run `rbenv rehash` when using rbenv for managing your rubies, to create a binary shim, that links properly to the installed gem.)

-But beforementioned there is a command for initializing your stylesheet environment, called via `topping install`.
+But beforementioned there is a command for initializing your stylesheet environment called via `topping install`.
 Running this command will read the current configuration (give a look to the configuration section for more information) and then create a folder and file structure like you can see below.

 ```
 stylesheets